emberjs/ember.js/README.md

 1. Follow the installation instructions for running the unit tests.

-2. Install Bundler via `gem install bundler`

-3. Run `bundle install` to pull in Ruby dependencies.

-4. Run `bundle exec rake` to build SproutCore.
+2. Run `bundle exec rake` to build SproutCore.
 The build will be placed in the tmp directory.